Chapter 37

 It is interesting to note that one of the main themes of Jesus' teachings was and still is that of repentance.

-For example, let us read the first recorded teaching that Jesus gave after He successfully withstood the temptations of Satan.
-Our first reading of this message comes from:
+For example, let us read the first recorded teaching Jesus gave after He successfully withstood Satan’s temptations of half truths.
+We begin with,

 Matthew 4:12-17